 If you or a family member (whether alive or deceased) lived or worked at Marine base Camp Lejeune between August 1953 and December 1987, you were likely exposed to contaminated drinking water containing deadly toxins.
+Please note a claim deadline in 2024 is fast approaching.

 The Camp Lejeune Justice Act (CLJA), part of the PACT Act, was enacted on August 10, 2022 and allows individuals (and their families) exposed to and affected by the Camp Lejeune water contamination to file claims for compensation.
 The U.S. government has put aside billions of dollars to pay these claims.